rylanb/CraftCMS-Boilerplate/readme.md

     );
 ```

-Now that you've put the correct database credentials in db.php, head on over to /admin and if all is well will start the installation process
+Now that you've put the correct database credentials in db.php, head on over to /admin and if all is well will start the installation process.
+Running with [MAMP](https://www.mamp.info/en/) is fairly easy and it comes with phpMyAdmin.

 ### Gulpjs
 If you don't already have Node installed head over to http://nodejs.org/download/
-via the command line:
+via the command line or install with homebrew (Mac OS):

-1. Install gulp `npm install -g gulp`
+1. Install gulp (-g means global):
+	- `npm install -g gulp`
-2. Install gulp modules defined in package.json `npm install`
+2. Install gulp modules defined in package.json:
+ 	- `npm install`
-3. Gulp away by running `gulp`
+3. Gulp away by running (watch is the default task):
+	- `gulp` or `gulp watch`

-feel free to modify the .scss-lint.yml file to your hearts content on how to lint you scss files.
+Feel free to modify the .scss-lint.yml file to match your preferences on how to lint your scss files.

 ### .htaccess and .gitignore
-The default .htaccess is packed with a bunch of goodies, again feel free to modify to your hearts content.
+The default .htaccess is packed with a bunch of goodies, modify as you see fit.
 Just make sure to add a period before the file name to make sure its read properly.

-The default .gitignore file is setup to track unecessary folders and files, most of it involves not tracking random config files computers will add, as well as node_modules and some stuff within the craft/storage folder
+The default .gitignore file is setup to not track unecessary folders and files, most of it involves ignoring config files, as well as node_modules and other assorted craft/app and craft/storage folders and files.